jheusser/jheusser.github.com/_posts/2013-12-30-satcoin-code.md

 The global variable `input_block` contains 20 32-bit integers of the first 640 bits of the block header which should be solved.
 The last integer is the nonce which can be filled with zeros or arbitrary numbers.

-The actual SHA256 code is being computed in the function `verifyhash` which contains CBMC pre- and postconditions defining the SAT-based bitcoin mining algorithm.
-The Precondition defines a pointer into the nonce field which is first set to a non-deterministic value.
+The actual SHA-256 code is being computed in the function `verifyhash` which contains CBMC pre- and postconditions defining the SAT-based bitcoin mining algorithm.
+The precondition defines a pointer into the nonce field which is first set to a non-deterministic value.
 Depending on your experiment, the nonce search can be restricted to a range of values.
 {% highlight c %}
   unsigned int *u_nonce = ((unsigned int *)block+16+3);
   *u_nonce = nondet_uint();